infiniflow/infinity/README.md

 #### Deploy using binary package on Linux x86_64

-Download binary package(deb, rpm and tgz) from `https://github.com/infiniflow/infinity/releases` according to your host OS.
-They should run on any Linux x86_64 hosts no older than CentOS 7 since they are static linked except glibc.
+You can download the binary package (deb, rpm, or tgz) for your respective host operating system from https://github.com/infiniflow/infinity/releases.
+These packages are designed to be compatible with Linux x86_64 hosts that are no older than CentOS 7.
+They are statically linked, except for glibc.
 For example:

 ```bash
 sudo rpm -i infinity-0.1.0-dev-x86_64.rpm